Nov

 Do Not Delay Moving Forward To Determine If Probate Of A Will Is Required

 Generally, it is not necessary to probate a Will immediately after a loved one’s death.
-The best time to move forward with determining if probate is necessary is when the family has had time to process the loss of the loved one and is in a good frame of mind to proceed with settling the estate.
+The best time to determine whether probate is necessary is after the family has had time to process the loss of the loved one and is in a good frame of mind to proceed with settling the estate.
 This may be a couple of days or months.

 Some situations will require probate more quickly than others.
 It depends on the assets involved and the needs of the beneficiaries.
 Remember, the outside limit, unless you have a really good excuse, is 4 years following the decedent’s death.